kpfleming/jinjanator-plugins/README.md

 #### SpamFormat

-A class providing a simple format function which ignores the content provided (which Jinjanator would have read from a data file), and instead returns one of two canned responses based on whether the `ham` option has been provided by the user.
+A class providing a simple format function which ignores the content provided (which jinjanator would have read from a data file), and instead returns one of two canned responses based on whether the `ham` option has been provided by the user.